mr4tt/csmic/content/case_studies/ergo.md

 ## Motivation

-### ERGO helps people who attend events and struggle to find others to attend with despite enjoying going with friends, especially after plans fall through.
+> ERGO helps people who attend events and struggle to find others to attend with them.

 ERGO's goal is to bring people together through social events and location-based services.
 When people attend large events, they may not know if their friends are attending until they are notified of their location through social media, mutual friends, or even coincidentally running into them.
 To solve this problem, we created an app that incorporated location-based services and notifications to simplify the process of finding friends who want to attend events.

-After conducting both a literature review and a survey, our presumptions were proven to be true.
+We conducted both a literature review and a survey to see if there was a need for this kind of app.

 For the literature review, we researched how location-based services function and how many applications utilize location features.
 We found that location-based services are often used for recommending users about locations close to them.
 These user recommendations may be applied to various services, like dining, routing, and communication.
 As technology advances, there is a lot of room for location-based services to expand and grow.